 Our programmes also have several volunteer Kiwi Programme Consultants working itinerantly in Asia-Pacific.

 Jamie Higginbotham - Projects CoordinatorJamie works across Finance, Administration and Marketing, providing part-time support to key projects and enabling efficiency.
 Identifying with many of the emerging young leaders we support, Jamie feels called to pastor a church and is passionate about preaching and theology.
 Originally from Manchester, he and his wife Dani came to New Zealand in 2008 to follow the call of God on their lives.
 He studied at Faith Bible College (Tauranga), where he also worked as an intern, and then later at Laidlaw College (Auckland).
 Along with Dani, he was a Young Adults Pastor at a West Auckland church, and then moved to become an Associate Pastor (including responsibility for admin systems and efficiency) until the end of 2017.
 Jamie has three young children and loves spending time with his family, studying the Bible and following his beloved football team, Manchester United.

-    Ruth Osborne - CommunicationsSince 1989 Ruth has worked with not for profits, churches and community groups as a facilitator, communicator, trainer, consultant and coach.
+Ruth Osborne - MarketingSince 1989 Ruth has worked with not for profits, churches and community groups as a facilitator, communicator, trainer, consultant and coach.
 For six years she led a marketing consultancy focused exclusively on not for profits in Southern Africa, and also facilitated the regional leadership network for an international social entrepreneur investor.
-Part-time with LeaDev-Langham, she also works as a coach, OD/change facilitator and marketing strategist in the New Zealand NFP sector.
+She is part-time with LeaDev-Langham.

 Board of Trustees